GriffinSoftware/CertSage/README.md

 Assuming that your domain name is `example.com`...

 1. Visit `http://example.com/certsage.php`.
-2. Enter your code into the Code box from your `code.txt` file found in your `CertSage` data directory, which is located in the parent directory of the directory where you uploaded `certsage.php`.
+2. Enter the (sub)domain names in the box, one per line, for which you wish to acquire a certificate (e.g. `example.com` and `www.example.com`).
-3. Select the Staging Environment if you want to confirm that your CertSage installation is working properly or the Production Environment if you are confident that your CertSage installation is working properly.
+3. Press the Acquire Staging Certificate button if you want to confirm that your CertSage installation is working properly or the Acquire Production Certificate button if you are confident that your CertSage installation is working properly.
-4. Ignore the Email Addresses box as it is no longer supported by Let's Encrypt.
-5. Enter the (sub)domain names in the Domain Names box, one per line, for which you wish to acquire a certificate (e.g. `example.com` and `www.example.com`).
-6. Press the Proceed button.

 > [!NOTE]
-> If you selected the Staging Environment in step 3, you will need to repeat the Certificate Acquisition steps with selecting the Production Environment in step 3.
+> If you pressed the Acquire Staging Certificate button in step 3, you will need to repeat the Certificate Acquisition steps with pressing the Acquire Production Certificate button in step 3.

 # Certificate Installation in cPanel